 It could be argued that one of the most important tools for camping and survival is a headlamp.
-Granted knives, flint, and shelter are also crucial for time in the woods but you really can’t go without light.
+Granted knives, flint, and shelter are also crucial for a time in the woods but you really can’t go without light.

-Most campers and survivalists will have an almost constant fire going at night but that really only provides a limited radius of light.Headlamps definitely come in handy when using the restroom, doing nighttime hunting, or really anytime you want light without having to use a fire.
+Most campers and survivalists will have an almost constant fire going at night but that really only provides a limited radius of light.Headlamps definitely come in handy when using the restroom, doing nighttime hunting, or really anytime you want light without having to use fire.

 So What Makes a Good Headlamp?

 So what would ultimately make the best headlamp?
 Would the brightest light automatically be the best?
 The truth is in a great headlamp the camper / outdoors person wants to have options.
-Ideally the light would be able to change colors, brightness, and maybe even direction based on what the user needed at that minute.
+Ideally, the light would be able to change colors, brightness, and maybe even direction based on what the user needed at that minute.

-You’ll want a different intensity of light when you’re reading or doing dishes compared to when you’re climbing a tree covered hill in the middle of the night.
+You’ll want a different intensity of light when you’re reading or doing dishes compared to when you’re climbing a tree-covered hill in the middle of the night.

 A headlamp should also be comfortable to wear especially if it’s going to be worn constantly over a nighttime trek.
 Features that add to increased comfortability include being lightweight, having a soft strap, and having the versatility to fit over a hat or helmet.

 Durability is also another key component really in any outdoor equipment but especially with headlamps.
 When out in the woods you’ll likely have to dip and duck under trees and other obstacles and a lamp cover that can’t withstand this can leave you in a bad way.
-Losing your light out in the dark of the night can be quite the unsafe situation.
+Losing your light out in the dark of the night can be quite an unsafe situation.

 Specific Differences Between Headlamps

-Whether you’re a novice outdoors person or an experienced survivalist it’s important to know that there’s much more than price that separates different headlamps on the market.
+Whether you’re a novice outdoors person or an experienced survivalist it’s important to know that there’s much more than the price that separates different headlamps on the market.
 When shopping for the perfect device you need to know your intentions in order to find the ideal headlamp solution.

-For example is the headlamp going to be a secondary device, used frequently, or a combination of both?
+For example, is the headlamp going to be a secondary device, used frequently, or a combination of both?
 Here are some differences to take into account when looking for the best complement to your survival equipment pack:

-- Wide Beam – a general all-around headlamp that is used more for up close tasks around camp such as setting up a tent or starting a fire.
+- Wide Beam – a general all-around headlamp that is used more for up-close tasks around camp such as setting up a tent or starting a fire.
 Wide beams are also known as flood beams but aren’t typically recommended for long ranges of light.

 - Narrow – also known as a spot beam the narrow light projects well far into the night and is great for navigating in the dark.

-- Combo – adjust between narrow and wide beams or flood/spot light.
+- Combo – adjust between narrow and wide beams or flood/spotlight.

 Besides the type of beam it’s also key to look at the actual output that is given off by the headlamp.
 Brightness is measured in lumens and generally the higher this count the brighter the light.
 It’s important to remember though that a brighter light will charge down faster.

-Not to be confused with beam output which is the measure of how bright a light shines, beam distance is how far that ray will travel.
+Not to be confused with beam output which is the measure of how bright light shines, beam distance is how far that ray will travel.

 Just as it sounds the run time is how long a beam will produce usable light up to 2 meters away.
 This is extremely important depending on the functionality that’s intended such as staying close to camp or venturing away from base.

 Perhaps the best area that separates different headlamps away from their competitors is in the variety of special features that they offer.
-The more add-ons the units have the more versatile they’ll be to use and the more enjoyment / functionality you’ll receive from them.
+The more add-ons the units have the more versatile they’ll be to use and the more enjoyment/functionality you’ll receive from them.
 Such features include:

-- Water resistance – you never know when rain or even snow will fall out in the woods.
+- Water-resistance – you never know when rain or even snow will fall out in the woods.

 - Tilt – the ability to find the perfect angle with your headlamp is a great feature.